Vol. 04 · Issue 14 · APR 2026

 Blues artists who used the real amp: Mark Knopfler (later career), various roots and Americana players.

-Drive pedal pairing: A Compulsive Drive (Fulltone OCD) with moderate gain and the tone rolled back slightly gives the Matchless a gritty, bluesy push while preserving its natural compression.
+Drive pedal pairing: A Compulsive Drive (Fulltone OCD) with gain around 10 o'clock and the tone rolled back slightly gives the Matchless a gritty, bluesy push while preserving its natural compression.

 Quick Reference